Stock image of a lady justice statue to accompany guide to employment law in Costa Rica

 Note that termination without compensation can only happen if an employee is be found guilty of misconduct, as laid out in Article 81 of the Costa Rican Labor Code and protected by the employment law in Costa Rica.

-Vacations, leave, & other absences under Costa Rican employment law
+What are the vacations, leave, & other absences under Costa Rican employment law?

 Under employment law in Costa Rica, an employee is entitled to two weeks of paid leave after the completion of 50 consecutive weeks of service – meaning that, unlike in many jurisdictions, the statutory vacation allowance is included within the first year of service.